wfpan/TSE_FDC/README.md

 RQ4: This directory contains the experiments results that we used for answering RQ4.

 # Source Code
 This directory contain the scripts to perform the experiments in RQ4, i.e., the code to build the prediction models.

-It is a small part of our own developped software, SNAP.
-Of course, the SNAP software can be obtained by emailing us (Email: wfpan@zjgsu.edu.cn).
+The software, SNAP, used to obtain the FLSNs for classes now is only obtained on request.
+Interested readers can obtain SNAP by emailing us (Email: wfpan@zjgsu.edu.cn).

 # Cite our work
 If you use our data set or tool, please cite our work.